WinchellWang/winchellwang.github.io/_posts/2023-10-24-moments_in_polymerization.md

 ---
 layout: post
-title: The Method of Moments in Polymerization Reaction2
+title: The Method of Moments in Polymerization Reaction
 subtitle: The application of MoM in describing the basic kinetic mechanism of polymerization reaction
 date: 2023-10-24
 author: Winchell.Wang